Tom Platt: Harrogate Town

 Platt rejoined National League North club Harrogate on a three-month loan on 28 August 2015, and made his debut a day later as a 55th-minute substitute for Paul Thirlwell in a 1–0 away win over Chorley.
 He made six appearances for Harrogate before being recalled by York on 28 September 2015 after an injury to Luke Summerfield.
 Platt returned to Harrogate on a one-month loan on 27 January 2016, debuting three days later as a 69th-minute substitute for Brendon Daniels in a 4–3 away defeat to F.C.
 United of Manchester.
 Platt joined Harrogate permanently on 24 March 2016, after his contract with York was terminated by mutual consent.
 At the end of 2016–17, Platt was released by Harrogate.

 Alfreton Town

 On 16 June 2017, Platt signed for National League North club Alfreton Town on a one-year contract.

 Boston United

 On 15 May 2019, Platt joined Boston United.

 Darlington

 Platt moved on to another National League North club, Darlington, in May 2023.
 He signed a one-year deal with the option for a further year, and was appointed captain.
 After the dismissal of manager Alun Armstrong and assistant Darren Holloway on 6 September, Platt was one of a group of three senior players tasked with covering managerial duties until an appointment was made.
-He was almost ever-present throughout the season, and won three player of the year awards, those presented by the away fans, his manager (Steve Watson) and his fellow players.
+He was almost ever-present throughout the season, and won three player of the year awards, those presented by the away fans, his manager and his fellow players.